The humble outdoor hot tub is a simple idea. A large bath that fits a few people. Check. Warm water. Check. Being surrounded by nature. Check.

 From our ancestors to the modern day – hot tubs seem to be here to stay.
 Indeed, statistics suggest one in ten households in the UK have a hot tub!

-At The Runnymede on Thames, Whirlpool by the Weir is our very own al fresco hot tub.
+At The Runnymede on Thames, Whirlpool by the Weir is our very own al fresco hot tub and you can enjoy a complimentary dip as part of your stay with us.
 Located on our private jetty alongside the River Thames, this is a privileged spot from which to enjoy our idyllic surroundings while watching river life at its best.
-When you join us for the day on our Winter Whirlpool Experience, you’ll enjoy use of Whirlpool on the Weir for an hour, accompanied by a glass of wine or elderflower and mint presse.
-And when you’ve had your fill of Scandinavia, you’ll also enjoy lunch in our riverside restaurant Leftbank or Afternoon Tea in our Conservatory.